min2ha/ukwa-site/content/target/13524/index.en.md

   "subject": null
 }

-# Conversation, The: Glasgow's para-sport legacy must change behaviour as well as attitudes

 Article by Tom Nightingale about the legacy of integrating the para-sports programme into the main schedule at the XX Commonwealth Games.
 From “The Conversation” an independent source of news and views, sourced from the academic and research community.